Safari-FIDO-U2F/Safari-FIDO-U2F/README.md

 ## Does it work in xxx.com?

-Technically, this extension adds the full FIDO U2F Javascript API to safari.
+Technically, this extension adds the full FIDO U2F Javascript API to Safari.

 But as stated in the specification, the interface (for now) is browser dependent, so each website is required to add support for it (by adding some code to test `if browser is safari`...).